 In cases like the ones described above, there are often still viable sperm cells in the epididymides or testicles.
 It’s possible for a physician to retrieve these.
 One of the options is a procedure known as testicular sperm extraction (TESE).
 TFP MC Kinderwens works with several clinics that are capable of doing TESE treatments.
-A TESE won’t take place at TFP MC Kinderwens.
-If the TESE yields viable sperm cells, they can be used at our fertility centre to fertilize oocytes using an ICSI treatment.
+A TESE and the following ICSI treatment won't take place at TFP MC Kinderwens.

 If sperm cells are either not produced at all or incorrectly, it’s still possible for some sperm cells to be inside the testicles.
 These can be retrieved using testicular sperm extraction (TESE).
 In this procedure, the sperm cells are taken directly from pieces of testicular tissue.

 TESE, also known as testicular biopsy, is performed under general anesthetic.
 During this procedure, the physician will use a thin biopsy needle to remove several small tissue samples, from one or both testicles.
 The procedure is performed on an outpatient basis and will take around ten minutes.
 The procedure can be repeated if necessary.

 TESE is a treatment with very high odds of success; we obtain viable sperm cells in roughly 75 percent of cases.
 However, the likelihood of success is largely determined by the underlying cause of the lack of sperm in the ejaculate.
 Various examinations of the partner (hormone analyses, genetic studies, et cetera) can often be performed prior to the procedure, allowing us to predict the odds of success – for the TESE as well as a pregnancy after it.